wdehoog/hutspot-ubports/docs/index.md

 ### Donations
 Sorry but I do not accept any donations.
 I do appreciate the gesture but it is a hobby that I am able to do because others are investing their time as well.

-If someone wants to show appreciation for my  work by a donation then I suggest to help support UBports.
+If someone wants to show appreciation for my  work by a donation then I suggest to support [UBports](https://ubports.com/donate).